 Singing isn’t enough.
 A tight band isn’t enough.
 Having your moment of worship isn’t enough.
 Worship Leader, it’s time to think of yourself as a coach.
 Let’s draw some parallels.

-The Worship Leader as Coach
+The Worship Leader as a Coach of Worshipers

 How is a coach’s performance judged?
 He’s not judged by the eloquence of his words.
 He’s not known for his morning routine.
 He’s not paid for how good of a football player he was.